Table of Contents

 - Patients who present with raised flesh-colored plaques with multiple small warts most likely have human papillomavirus type 2 which is known to be treatment resistant.

 - Grey or brown warts that occur on the face and the beard are most likely caused by the human papillomavirus type 3.

-- Small punctate warts that have a central depression which are painless are caused by human papillomavirus type 4.
-These warts might be similar to those caused by the human papillomavirus type 1 but the main difference is that they are painless and their keratin layer is hardened compared to the soft keratin layer of the human papillomavirus type 1 warts.
+- Small punctate warts that have a central depression which are painless are caused by the human papillomavirus type 4.
+These warts might be similar to those caused by the human papillomavirus type 1, but the main difference is that they are painless and their keratin layer is hardened compared to the soft keratin layer of the human papillomavirus type 1 warts.

 - People who work in the meat industry are more likely to form a special kind of plantar warts that are large in size and have a cauliflower appearance.
 These warts are known as butcher’s warts and are caused by human papillomavirus type 7.

 - Finally, young women, children and the immunocompromised might develop flat warts which are caused by viral subtypes 3, 10, and 27-29.
 These flat warts are known to resolve without any specific treatment.

 Plantar warts are diagnosed clinically and no laboratory investigations are needed to confirm the diagnosis.
 Patients might undergo confirmatory testing for research purposes.
 In that case, three main tools are available for the confirmation of the presence of the human papillomavirus.